by Kwame Alexander (2014)

 His father, an ex-pro now consigned to being a spectator with bad knees, loves basketball, too.
 He teaches Josh the lingo, the pride, yes, the trash-talking, and the moves.
 Like the crossover dribble, designed to fake out a defender so the man with the ball can go speeding past him to the basket.

-These components make The Crossover a fascinating middle school opportunity for exploration via One School, One Book.
-Imagine reading it as a community, students talking about Josh’s perspective and decisions, students bringing some of Josh’s questions – or his parents’ answers – home to discuss with their parents.
+These components make The Crossover a fascinating opportunity for exploration as a schoolwide read-aloud.
+Imagine reading it as a community, students talking about Josh’s perspective and decisions, students bringing some of Josh’s questions — or his parents’ answers — home to discuss with their parents.

-These are the elements that make One School, One Book tick.
-And in The Crossover, they’re presented in quick, lucid, rich chapters as poems – choice language for your students, teachers, and families to experience and relish and share together.
+These are the elements that make our programs tick.
+And in The Crossover, they’re presented in quick, lucid, rich chapters as poems — choice language for your students, teachers, and families to experience and relish and share together.